 Note: Includes consumer spending supported by REIT operations, dividend distributions, interest payments, and construction activities for public listed, public non-listed, and private REITs.
 The above table does not include the economic contribution of the tenants of REIT-owned properties.
 Consumer spending by state is estimated by applying state-specific marginal propensities to consume to the income supported by REIT operations, dividend distributions, interest payments, and construction activities.
-Figures may not sum due to rounding.
+Figures are rounded.
 Source: Nareit and EY analysis.